rwuhrman/federal-privacy-council/pages/bio-cantor-jonathon.md

 Mr. Cantor joined DHS as Deputy Chief Privacy Officer on July 1, 2012.
-He is a member of the Senior Executive Service, with nearly 20 years of experience in privacy, transparency, and information access.</P>
+He is a member of the Senior Executive Service, with nearly 20 years of experience in privacy, transparency, and information access.

 Mr. Cantor previously served as the Chief Privacy Officer of the Department of Commerce, and the senior privacy official at the Social Security